dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 Multiple-Gate Circuit
 =====================

-This example solves a logic circuit problem to demonstrate using Ocean tools to solve a problem on a D-Wave quantum computer.
-It builds on the discussion in the :ref:`and` example about the effect of :term:`minor-embedding` on performance.
+This example solves a logic-circuit problem on a D-Wave quantum computer.
+It expands on the discussion in the :ref:`and` example about the effect of :term:`minor-embedding` on performance.

 .. raw::  latex